 Atabey Medicine Apprenticeship

 Atabey refers to the Taino Cosmic matriarch and from which all life proceeds.
-She is mother Earth but all represents the dwelling place of the dead.
+She is mother Earth but also represents the dwelling place of the dead.
 This has been a part of lara pacheco's (founder) ancestral lineage and has manifested in another year of the apprenticeship program, as well as a year two for current apprentices.
-The 2019 Apprenticeship will focus more on supporting community through healing and part of that includes decolonizing and unlearning the ways we've been taught to interact with our bodies, mind, land and each other.
+The 2020 Apprenticeship focuses on supporting community through healing and part of that includes decolonizing and unlearning the ways we've been taught to interact with our bodies, mind, land and each other.
 The program will include a few monthly formal classes such as 'Traditional Western Energetics' pulling from Mayan and Chinese perspectives at the beginning of the year onto more hands on like basic medicinal plant cultivation, medicine making and more during the warmer seasons.
 Folks are encouraged to tap into their own ancestral lineage and co create ceremony around the Spring and Fall Equinox and Summer solstice.
 Included are some field trips to connect to the plantitas on the land we occupy.
-Anti racism class for white participants is mandatory as well as a gender inclusive language workshop.
+Anti racism class for white participants is mandatory as well as a gender and trans competency workshop.